Joe Dean: Broadcasting career

 Dean is most famous for his work as a color analyst for Southeastern Conference basketball games, which he covered for 20 years.
 He coined the phrase "String Music" and is also known for other phrases such as, "Stufferino in Lexington, KY", "tickling the twine" and "string music in Music City".
-During his run, he worked with NBC, TBS, ESPN, TVS, Lorimar and Jefferson Pilot.
+During his run, he worked with NBC, TBS, ESPN, TVS, SPI/Lorimar and Jefferson Pilot.

 As athletic director at LSU

 Dean gave up announcing in April 1987, when he took over the athletic director post at his alma mater, LSU.
 He served from April 1987 through the end of the 2000 calendar year, with the LSU's 2000 Peach Bowl victory over Georgia Tech being his last official event as athletic director.
 During his tenure, Dean oversaw arguably the greatest athletic era in school history.
 The LSU baseball team won five national championships (1991, 1993, 1996, 1997, 2000) while the men's and women's track teams accounted for 22 national championships combined, including a record 11-consecutive NCAA Outdoor Track and Field championships by the women's team.
 At the time of his retirement, the 27 national championships under Dean's guidance were an SEC record.

 The LSU football team won one SEC Championship (1988), two SEC Western Division Championships (1996, 1997) and four bowl victories (1995, 1996, 1997, 2000) in his 14 years.
 Among Dean's final major decisions at the helm of the athletic department was to hire Nick Saban as head football coach.

 Saban led LSU to SEC Championships in 2001 and 2003 as well as the school's first national championship in 45 years in 2003.
-Brady guided LSU to the 2000 SEC Championship and 2006 Final Four before being fired during the 2008 season.
+Basketball head coach John Brady guided LSU to the 2000 SEC Championship and 2006 Final Four before being fired during the 2008 season.
 After Dean's 14 years, he was succeeded in 2001 by former baseball coach Skip Bertman.